-The FASB issued Accounting Standards Update Number 2016-02 affecting ASC 842, Leases. which provides guidance for any organization that enters a lease (as defined in this Update), with some specified scope exemptions.
+The FASB issued Accounting Standards Update Number 2016-02 affecting ASC 842, Leases, which provides guidance for any organization that enters a lease (as defined in this Update), with some specified scope exemptions.
 The guidance in this Update supersedes ASC 840 Leases.
 The primary objective of this update is to increase transparency and comparability among organizations by recognizing lease assets and lease liabilities in the statement of financial position and disclosing key information about leasing arrangements.
-The standard was adopted with no impact to the financial statements.